Aroosa-A/Twitter-Clone/README.md

 - I would like to use Bootstrap if i work on it again
 - Also would like to add more functionalities for example option to mention other person in post, sending the notification through emails or replying back to other people posts.
 - Learned about jwt authentication and was able to implement it in this project in updated version of project.
+- Learned how to store picture path in database using Front and Back-end packages and implemented in this project in updated version of project.